dyingmall/dyingmall/README.md

 ![killer](https://i.postimg.cc/BvzjWRbh/120-removebg-preview.png)

 genuinely, how the fuck do I do READMEs? @Grok.
-Answer.
+Answer. also,  I used to be @MAY-MADNESS2012.
+I miss my 400 followers, come back pls

 I go by Anaxa or Swan, Bodily 20 system.
 I have many disorders, like **audhd, aspd, npd..** list gos on, ask if friends!